hackoregon/transportation-backend/transDjango/README.md

 This particular setup uses a management command (e.g. `manage.py <loader_name>)` to do the uploads.
 A few notes:

 * In order to minimize merge conflicts, each loader is a separate file and loads only one geojson file.
 It's possible that this process could be abstracted a little bit though, given the right conditions.
 For instance, if we assume that we will be loading all fields from each API, a single loader could potentially serve all APIs.
-* The test was run on a mac with a local DB.
-I've not tried to push to the remote DB yet.
+* The test was run on a mac and Ubuntu 14.04 LTS with a local DB.
+We've not tried to push to the remote DB yet.
 * Someone who knows something about geospatial databases may have some opinions on projections, database setup, etc...
 These opinions, and any others, would be most welcome.

-### Mac Installation
+### Mac Installation (also works on Ubuntu 14.04 LTS)

 You will need a Postgres database with PostGIS installed and it's assumed you can log into postres as a superuser.
 If you don't use homebrew, you will need to use a alternate method of installing gdal and libgeoip.